consensus-shipyard/spacenet/deployment/README.md

 Connects all Lotus daemons to each other.
 This is required for the nodes to be able to sync their state.
 It assumes the daemons and the bootstrap are up and running (but not necessarily the validators)

-Applies to all hosts (including bootstrap) by default, unless other nodes are specified using --extra-vars "nodes=..."
+Applies to all hosts (including bootstrap).

 ### `custom-script.yaml`